Wolvarun9295/StockPricePrediction/README.md

 #

 ## Solving error while running project
+***Two kinds of errors that we face is while running PySpark code: one is p4yj error which is solved by installing p4yj package.
+The other is PySpark worker is running in Python2.7 error. ***
 To solve the **PYSPARK_PYTHON** and **PYSPARK_DRIVER_PYTHON** error while running PySpark in PyCharm, do the following in files wherever required:
 - Click on the **Edit Configurations** besides the Run button.
 <img src=Screenshots/edit.png height=”100” >